 Confidential individual counseling is available for educational, career, social, or personal concerns through the Ulliance Student Assistance Program (SAP).
 Counseling services include face-to-face, virtual, or phone sessions with a licensed counselor.
 Students can also choose coaching services, couples and family counseling, or crisis support.
-Ulliance Life Advisor Consultants are available free of charge 24/7/365 at 855-774-4700.
-Please contact the Counseling and Disability Resources Center (CDRC), Suite 1303, cdrc@madonna.edu, for additional assistance.
+Ulliance Life Advisor Consultants are available free of charge 24/7/365 at 855-774-4700 or Studentlifeadvisor.com .
+Please contact the Office of Counseling and Wellness, Suite 1303, counseling@madonna.edu, for additional assistance.